google/ads-api-report-fetcher/README.md

 Options:
 * `ads-config` - a path to yaml file with config for Google Ads, by default assuming 'google-ads.yaml' in the current folder
-* `account` - Ads account id, aka customer id, also can be specified in google-ads.yaml as 'customer-id'
+* `account` - Ads account id, aka customer id, it can contain multiple ids separated with comma, also can be specified in google-ads.yaml as 'customer-id' (as string or list)
 * `input` - input type - where queries are coming from (Python only).
 Supports the following values:
   * `file` - (default) local or remote (GCS, S3, Azure, etc.) files
   * `console` - data are read from standard output